pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 ## Here now for channel groups

-Request presence info for a channel group: UUIDs, per-channel occupancy, total channels, total occupancy.
+Request presence (UUIDs/state and occupancy) for a channel group.

 ### Method(s)